minghuaw/fe2o3-amqp/CONTRIBUTING.md

 cargo install cargo-make
 ```

+Docker is required for running integration tests in `fe2o3-amqp`.
+Please follow the instruction on
+the [Docker website](https://docs.docker.com/get-docker/) to install Docker.

 ### Building the project

 The project is divided into multiple crates.
 Each crate should be built separately.
 The main crate